THE STUDENT CODE

 The following list identifies violations for which students may be subject to disciplinary action.
 The list is not all inclusive, but it reflects the categories of inappropriate behavior and provides examples of prohibited behaviors.

-1. Cheating on tests is defined to include the following:
+1. Cheating on tests or graded assignments is defined to include the following:

 a.
-Copying from another student’s test or answer sheet.
+Copying from another student’s work or answer sheet.

 b.
 Using materials or equipment during a test not authorized by the person giving the test.

 c.
-Collaborating with any other person during a test without permission.
+Collaborating with any other person on tests/graded assignments without permission.

 d.
-Knowingly obtaining, using, buying, selling, transporting, or soliciting in whole or in part the contents of a test prior to its administration.
+Knowingly obtaining, using, buying, selling, transporting, or soliciting in whole or in part the contents of a test or graded assignment.

 e.
-Bribing or coercing any other person to obtain tests or information about tests.
+Bribing or coercing any other person to obtain tests/graded assignments or information about tests/graded assignments.

 f.
 Substituting for another student, or permitting any other person to substitute for oneself.